keyboardDrummer/SmartReactives/README.md

 ## Automatic NotifyPropertyChanged
-This an example shows how SmartReactives will automatically call PropertyChanged for properties even when their value has changed indirectly, meaning by a change in an underlying property.
+Sometimes we have properties that depend on other properties.
+This example shows how SmartReactives will automatically call PropertyChanged for properties even when their value has changed indirectly by a change in an underlying property.
 Note that this example uses Postsharp.

 ```c#
 class Calculator : HasNotifyPropertyChanged